 The source of the leak is not always where you see the leak.
 Contractors are “roof detectives” that have to retrace the path water travels to correctly identify the source.
 Leaks for homeowners can be a big headache and end up with costly repairs.
-Regular roof inspections and maintenance should be performed to help avoid problems.
+Regular roof inspections and maintenance should be performed by a professional to help avoid problems.
 As a homeowner, you can follow these 5 tips to prevent roof leaks.

 1) WHAT TO LOOK FOR

 - Protrusions: If you see anything penetrating through the roof this is going to become a leak source as well as interrupting the natural flow of water off your roof.